 District 4 – Brian Ludwig

 District 9 – Mike Saliba

 District 11 – Jerry Bloom

 District 12 – Larry Johnson

 Following district elections, the convention body reconvened to select three members of the Judicial Committee.
 Kerry Morgan, Ken Proctor, and Katie Nepton were elected on the first ballot as committee members:

-This was followed by the passage of for amendments to the platform, listed below:
+This was followed by the passage of four resolutions, as an extension of the platform debate, listed below:

 Stop Police Brutality!

 Whereas the initiation of force by state police officers is often done under false or unclear pretenses, that all individuals possess the same set of rights, that individual rights are not suspended when accusations are made against an individual, and that a free society cannot co-exist within a militarized police state,